stephenccodes/suitable-aquaculture-habitats/README.md

 ## Data access

-Data for this project was sourced from the following:
+Data for this project was downloaded and read in from the sources listed below.
+All data files can be found locally in the `data` folder.

+### Citations

 - Bathymetry data: [GEBCO Compilation Group](https://www.gebco.net/data_and_products/gridded_bathymetry_data/#area)